-A. The growth of spider plant depends on the external environmental factors such as sunlight, water, and fertilization.
+A. The growth of spider plants depends on external environmental factors such as sunlight, water, and fertilization.

-But in an ideal condition, spider plants can grow up to 60 centimeters in length with roots growing up to 5 – 10 centimeter long.
-The leaves of spider plant can reach up to 21 – 46 centimeters wide and around 7- 27 millimeters wide.
+But in an ideal condition, spider plants can grow up to 60 centimeters in length with roots growing up to 5 – 10 centimeters long.
+The leaves of spider plants can reach up to 21 – 46 centimeters wide and around 7- 27 millimeters wide.

 Q. Why is my spider plant dying?

 A. Most of the spider plants die either it is placed in the direct sunlight or given too little or too much water.
-If you are planting spider plant in a planter, then make sure there is excess water drainage hole in it.
+If you are planting spider plants in a planter, then make sure there is an excess water drainage hole in it.

 Q. Are spider plant poisonous and can a spider plant kill a cat?

 A. Spider plants are non-toxic to humans and animals.
-Cats are particularly attracted to the spider plants due to white stripes around the leaves and mild hallucinogenic property of the leaves.
+Cats are particularly attracted to spider plants due to the white stripes around the leaves and the mild hallucinogenic properties of the leaves.

-It may not pose any severe health issue to the cats if it chews on spider plants leaves.
+It may not pose any severe health issue to the cats if it chews on spider plants’ leaves.
 But if a pet eats the leaves in excess, then it may vomit.
-But if you do find that your pet like to chew on spider plants then keep it out of reach of your pets with a physical barrier.
+But if you do find that your pet likes to chew on spider plants then keep it out of reach of your pets with a physical barrier.